-The cornerstone of pharmacological treatment for these conditions involves anti-inflammatories, bronchodilators, and mucolytics.
-Traditionally administered orally or parenterally, there is a growing trend towards inhalation therapy to enhance therapeutic efficacy and mitigate side effects.
-(10) This approach necessitates an effective nebulization system to ensure that the therapeutic agent reach the lower airways.
+This approach necessitates an effective nebulization system to ensure the therapeutic agent reaches the lower airways.
 Metered-dose inhalers are increasingly becoming fundamental in these treatments.
 Commonly used anti-inflammatories include glucocorticoids such as dexamethasone and prednisolone, which are effective both orally and parenterally.
 The inhaled glucocorticoids of choice are often beclomethasone and fluticasone.
-Clenbuterol, a bronchodilator, is preferred due to its superior efficacy and fewer side effects and is available for oral or parenteral administration.
+Clenbuterol, a bronchodilator, is preferred due to its superior efficacy and fewer side effects and, is available for oral or parenteral administration.
 Other inhalable bronchodilators include salbutamol and ipratropium bromide.(11)

-Cell therapy, particularly focusing on specific adult stem cell types, is emerging as a promising therapeutic strategy for the treatment of asthma in horses.
+Cell therapy, particularly focusing on specific adult stem cell types, is emerging as a promising therapeutic strategy for treating asthma in horses.
 Mesenchymal stem cells (MSC) are favored due to their significant immunomodulatory capacity and relative ease of ex vivo manipulation and expansion.
-These cells can secrete a variety of soluble factors such as hormones, cytokines, chemokines, and growth factors.
-(12, 13) Recent studies have validated the effectiveness of this therapy, not only in improving bronchoalveolar lavage fluid (BALF) cytological profiles but also in increasing IL-10 levels, which inhibit the production of proinflammatory cytokines such as TNF.
-(14) This treatment significantly contributes to reducing airway remodeling, offering protection and potentially promoting the repair of affected tissues, thereby improving allergen tolerance.
+These cells can secrete a variety of soluble factors such as hormones, cytokines, chemokines, and growth factors.^(12, 13) Recent studies have validated the effectiveness of this therapy, not only in improving bronchoalveolar lavage fluid (BALF) cytological profiles but also in increasing IL-10 levels, which inhibit the production of proinflammatory cytokines such as TNF.(14) This treatment significantly contributes to reducing airway remodeling, offering protection and potentially promoting the repair of affected tissues, thereby improving allergen tolerance.

 A novel aspect of our hypothesis involves enhancing MSC in vitro to promote the production of increased quantities of anti-inflammatory molecules and exosomes.
-Prioritizing MSC polarized with Toll-like receptor (TLR) ligands and immune factors is crucial, as this type of activation enhances the MSCs' immunosuppressive phenotype.(15)

-Based on this background, the present study aimed to evaluate the safety of using inhaled supernatants derived from polarized equine MSCs as a treatment for SEA.
+Prioritizing MSC polarized with Toll-like receptor (TLR) ligands and immune factors is crucial, as this type of activation enhances the MSCs' immunosuppressive phenotype.(15) Based on this background, the present study aimed to evaluate the safety of using inhaled supernatants derived from polarized equine MSCs as a treatment for SEA.
 A preliminary safety trial was conducted using a murine model.